CSE110-Fall19-Multiverse/multiverse-project/README.md

   4. You can shake your device to switch to developer window
     - Select ***Enable Live Reload*** to allow automatic app reloading whenever changes in code are saved

+## Public libraries used in our code
+Credit to [React-UI-Kit](https://github.com/react-ui-kit).
+[Here](https://github.com/react-ui-kit/dribbble2react/blob/master/LICENSE.md) is its copyright and license notice.
+Also see our [`LICENSE.md`](/LICENSE.md) which demonstrates our compliance with its copyright and license notice.